zombifiedpotato/CAI-Project-2-Group-40/README.md

+# Group 40 Agents
+Agents from group 40 are contained in agents/group40.
+The final version of the agent is considered to be Agent05.
+Agent06 is a prototype which includes ineffective strategies.
+The run_tournament logic has been parrallelised, if an agent does not support accessing storage in parralel make sure to dissable storage for that agent.

-# Automated Negotiation League 2023
+## Automated Negotiation League 2023
 Join our [Discord server](https://discord.gg/qvXK3DJTuz)!
 Read the [Call for Participants](docs/Automated_Negotiation_League_2023.pdf)!